-- To receive the Audited Financial Statements for the financial year ended 31 May 2021 together with (Please refer the Reports of the Directors and Auditors thereon. to Explanatory Note 1) - 2.
-To approve the payment of Directors' fees of RM323,000 to Directors of the Company and its Ordinary subsidiaries for the financial year ended 31 May 2021.
-Resolution 1 - 3.
-To approve the payment of benefits other than Directors' fees of up to RM21,000 to the Directors of Ordinary the Company from 27 October 2021 until the next Annual General Meeting of the Company.
-Resolution 2 - 4.
-To re-elect Mr. Guan Kok Beng, a Director retiring pursuant to Clauses 140 and 154 of the Company's Ordinary Constitution and who, being eligible offers himself for re-election. - 5.
-To re-elect Mr. Sim Yee Fuan, a Director retiring pursuant to Clause 140 of the Company's Constitution Ordinary and who, being eligible offers himself for re-election. - 6.
-To re-appoint Messrs Grant Thornton Malaysia PLT as Auditors of the Company for the ensuing year Ordinary and to authorise the Directors to fix the Auditors' remuneration.
-Resolution 5
+- 1. To receive the Audited Financial Statements for the financial year ended 31 May 2022 together with (Please refer to the Reports of the Directors and Auditors thereon. - 2.
+To approve the payment of Directors' fees of RM323,000 to Directors of the Company and its subsidiaries for the financial year ended 31 May 2022. - To approve the payment of benefits other than Directors' fees of up to RM21,000 to the Directors of 3. the Company from 20 October 2022 until the next Annual General Meeting of the Company. - To re-elect Guan Shaw Yin, a Director retiring pursuant to Clauses 140 and 154 of the Company's 4.
+Constitution and who, being eligible offers himself for re-election. - To re-elect Guan Shaw Kee, a Director retiring pursuant to Clauses 140 and 154 of the Company's 5.
+Constitution and who, being eligible offers himself for re-election. - To re-appoint Messrs Grant Thornton Malaysia PLT as Auditors of the Company for the ensuing year 6. and to authorise the Directors to fix the Auditors' remuneration.

-AS SPECIAL BUSINESS
+AS SPECIAL BUSINESSES

-7. To consider and, if thought fit, to pass with or without modifications, the following resolution as an Ordinary Resolution:-
+7. To consider and, if thought fit, to pass with or without modifications, the following resolutions as Ordinary Resolutions: